 The right offer at the right moment

-Once a passenger is seated, there are plenty of ways of making their experience more comfortable through a personalised service:
+Once a passenger is seated, there are plenty of ways of making their experience more comfortable through a personalized service:

 Communications during connections

 Say one of your customers has a five hour connection before their next flight.
-A personalised passenger experience would recognise the individual’s long waiting time, and offer a discount in your airline’s passenger lounge via an SMS or email
+A personalized passenger experience would recognize the individual’s long waiting time, and offer a discount in your airline’s passenger lounge via an SMS or email

 Finally, there are numerous opportunities for improving the passenger experience post-flight too:

-The scope for improving the passenger experience by offering a personalised service is enormous.
-And with improved digital tools like ConztanzOne, it is easier than ever to draw together data from multiple in-house and external sources that help you create this kind of personalised passenger experience.
+The scope for improving the passenger experience by offering a personalized service is enormous.
+And with improved digital tools like ConztanzOne, it is easier than ever to draw together data from multiple in-house and external sources that help you create this kind of personalized passenger experience.

-To learn how personalisation fits into your wider airline digital transformation, read our comprehensive guide today.
+To learn how personalization fits into your wider airline digital transformation, read our comprehensive guide today.